buddhist-uni/buddhist-uni.github.io/_content/av/meaning-of-eating-vegetarian-diet_sheng-yen.md

 minutes: 9
 ---

 In this video, Master Sheng Yen tells us that vegetarianism arises out of compassion, seeing, as the Buddha did, that all sentient beings yearn for life and fear death.
-Master SHeng Yen also responds to a few common ideas against vegetarianism.
+Master Sheng Yen also responds to a few common arguments against vegetarianism.